 In addition, in its 478 page report on the future of media, the Federal Communications Commission cited Craig's investigation as an example of the "important, high-impact stories in the last decade."

 In 2010, Craig received two Edward R. Murrow awards for his investigation of the East St. Louis police department.
 That investigation forced the resignation of the Police Chief and two members of the Board of Fire and Police Commissioners, among other changes.

 In 2011, Craig received the national Murrow award for the documentary "State of Education."
 It was part of his investigation of local school districts.
 That series of stories included an interactive map with the contracts or compensation reports of nearly sixty superintendents.
 His investigation also revealed wasteful spending on training and travel.

 In 2012, Craig won his second consecutive national Murrow award.
 His series, "Selling St. Louis," investigated the way the region's power brokers sold St. Louis to the rest of the world.

-You can see more of his stories on the CraigCheatham channel on Youtube.
+You can see more of his stories on his Youtube channel.